maxsun88/Comp-472-Assignment-1/README.md

 If you are playing as a vaccination patient ('v'), a valid location is a vaccination center.
 You cannot play as the role P.

-Based on user input, a random map is generated and you will be asked to enter a start and valid destination location depending on your player type.
+Based on user input, a random map is generated and you will be asked to select (click) a start and valid destination location depending on your player type.
-TODO: instructions on coordinate selection!

 ######################################################
 SEARCH ALGORITHM